ChangeWindows/Content/desktop/10240/updates.md

 - Fixed additional security issues with the .NET Framework, PDF library, Windows Journal, kernel-mode drivers, Remote Desktop and WebDAV

 ## What's new in Windows 10 build 10240.16725?
-_Released on 8 March 2016 for the Preview Release Ring, Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3140745](https://support.microsoft.com/?kbid=3140745)_
+_Released on 8 March 2016 for the Current Branch, Current Branch for Business and Long-Term Support Branch, [KB 3140745](https://support.microsoft.com/?kbid=3140745)_

 ### And further
 - Improved support for apps, smart card logon, dual Ethernet cards and Appraiser